 All of the very basic smart features like remote locking/unlocking, checking the status of the lock, and viewing activity logs, worked well in our testing.
 This was also one of the few locks where we had consistent success with sharing access remotely.
 You can share access via either text or email.
 Those messages just ask someone to download the August app (and, annoyingly, some of them didn't have a hyperlink to the app).
 Once the app is downloaded the recipient must then create an account.
 That account must be activated by clicking links in both text and email confirmations.
 This whole thing is a bit laborious and circuitous, but once the whole process is complete remote access sharing works quite well.

 While the August Pro's access sharing works, we still prefer that of the Schlage Sense.
-This lock lets you make a time constrained keypad code and simply text it to the recipient, no app downloading, account creating, or email confirming required.
+This lock lets you make a time-constrained keypad code and simply text it to the recipient, no app downloading, account creating, or email confirming required.

 One area where the August Pro really fell short for us was in its Amazon Alexa compatibility.
 Most models that we tested that advertise Alexa compatibility worked pretty seamlessly.
 Granted, the biggest thing you get from that is being able to ask Alexa to unlock your door, but it still worked well.
 We continually got error messages when trying to set up this feature for the August Pro, which was disappointing.

 This is one area where the August Pro tended to annoy, earning it a mediocre score of 5 out of 10.
 First off there is no way to open the lock without the use of a phone.
 In some situations fishing out a phone to unlock the door may feel convenient, but others times it can feel just as laborious as fumbling for keys.
 Also, during our testing the August Pro didn't unlock at the first pressing of the unlock button in the app.
-Sometimes it took multiple frustrated pressed before the lock actually woke up and let us in.
+Sometimes it took multiple frustrated presses before the lock actually woke up and let us in.
 The lack of a keypad means you can't just punch in a code.
 Luckily, because the August Pro installs onto your existing deadbolt, you can keep your current keys as a backup.

 Since the August Pro installs on top of an existing deadbolt, its security level is largely determined by the deadbolt you use it with.
 We can say that the auto locking feature of the August Pro is effective, which guarantees you won't forget to lock the door (just be careful not to lock yourself out.